-- A request to telecommute one or two days a week or for inclement weather is automatically approved - Any request that exceeds two days a week will require a written justification from the employee and approval from the President and CEO. - Telecommuting days do not have to be consistent every week, and the employee is responsible for identifying the days they are working remotely on their Outlook calendar. - You are responsible for remaining logged into Microsoft Teams forwarding your telephone at all times when telecommuting and coming into the office as needed for meetings, seminars, etc.
+- A request to telecommute one or two days a week or for inclement weather is automatically approved - Telecommuting days do not have to be consistent every week, and the employee is responsible for identifying the days they are working remotely on their Outlook calendar. - You are responsible for remaining logged into Microsoft Teams when telecommuting and coming into the office as needed for meetings, seminars, etc.